PedramBakh/EC-NAS-Bench/README.md

 ![Activity](https://img.shields.io/github/last-commit/PedramBakh/ec-nas-bench)
 ![License](https://img.shields.io/github/license/PedramBakh/ec-nas-bench)

+**N.B.:** _In the updated paper for 2023, the experimental framework has been streamlined to be similar to [Multi-Obj-Baselines](https://github.com/automl/multi-obj-baselines).
+The "MOO" algorithm referred to in the examples below is now denoted as "SEMOA" (Simple Evolutionary Multi-Objective Algorithm).
+Additionally, the repository has been enriched with subspace benchmarks that include evaluations on different hardware configurations._

 ## Abstract
 The demand for large-scale computational resources for Neural Architecture Search (NAS) has been lessened by tabular benchmarks for NAS.
 Evaluating NAS strategies is now possible on extensive search spaces and at a moderate computational cost.
 But so far, NAS has mainly focused on maximising performance on some hold-out validation/test set.
 However, energy consumption is a partially conflicting objective that should not be neglected.
 We hypothesise that constraining NAS to include the energy consumption of training the models could reveal a subspace of undiscovered architectures that are more computationally efficient with a smaller carbon footprint.
 To support the hypothesis, an existing tabular benchmark for NAS is augmented with the energy consumption of each architecture.
 We then perform multi-objective optimisation (MOO) that includes energy consumption as an additional objective.
 We demonstrate the usefulness of multi-objective NAS for uncovering the trade-off between performance and energy consumption as well as for finding more energy-efficient architectures.
 The updated tabular benchmark is open-sourced to encourage the further exploration of energy consumption-aware NAS.